history

 North Star Reach Founder Doug Armstrong, a former nurse and clinical research director at the University of Michigan Transplant Center, began taking young organ transplant recipients to camp, one week every summer in 1998.
 Doug and other health care professionals, along with truckloads of hospital equipment, rented a camp about four hours away.
 Despite its strengths, the rented camp still had large areas of sand and other obstacles that made moving wheelchairs around difficult.
 The location was also tough if a camper had a medical emergency.

-In 2005, Doug learned about the vacant Fresh Air Camp, an abandoned summer camp in Pinckney, MI that The University of Michigan was about to sell.
+In 2005, Doug learned about the vacant Fresh Air Camp, an abandoned summer camp in Pinckney, MI that the University of Michigan was about to sell.
 After hearing about the Pinckney property, the dream of North Star Reach was born.

 Believing in the power of an outdoor camp experience for children diagnosed with serious health challenges, in 2011, the University of Michigan agreed to lease the land to North Star Reach long-term for $1 a year.